|Dates / Deadlines:|

-Program cost is $4,500 and includes 3 units of USD tuition, accommodations, two meals a day with an Argentine host family, international health insurance, and selected site visits throughout the city.
+Program cost includes 3 units of USD tuition, accommodations, two meals a day with an Argentine host family, international health insurance, and selected site visits throughout the city.
 Not included in the program cost are flight tickets, ground transportation to/from the Buenos Aires airport, additional meals, optional excursions, and spending money while in Buenos Aires.
 For a detailed description of program costs please see the Program Cost in the box at the top of this webpage.
 Click on the link which corresponds to the term you plan to study abroad.

 All accepted program participants who withdraw from the program after the application due date are subject to the USD Intersession program refund policy.
 Specific details on the refund policy may be found here: Refund Policy.